matsengrp/sumrep/README.md

 | np1_length         | integer | Number of nucleotides between the V and D segments or V and J segments.                                                                                           |
 | np2_length         | integer | Number of nucleotides between the D and J segments.                                                                                                               |
 | clone_id           | integer | Clonal familiy cluster assignment for the query sequence.                                                                                                         |

+Most of these names and definitions come directly from the [AIRR standard](http://docs.airr-community.org/en/latest/datarep/rearrangements.html#fields), with some exceptions and modifications.
+Not every column is strictly required for sumrep to work (e.g., TCR datasets to not need a `clone_id`), but you will only be able to use functions for which the required columns are present.
+See specific function man pages for more details.

 ### Retrieving distributions
 Functions for retrieving distributions are generally of the form `getXDistribution`.
 For example, the pairwise distance distribution of `dat` can be obtained via